familfamilzade/Base-Currencies-Javascript-HTML-CSS/README.md

 # Base-Currencies-Javascript-mini-project
-Mini javascript/css/html project to visualize the relations among different base currencies
+<strong>Mini javascript/css/html project</strong> <br/><br/>
+The goal of the mini project is finding out the relations among different base currencies belonging to countries over the world by visualizing them with the help of the data visualization library of Javascript that is called D3.